benjaminion/upgrading-ethereum-book/src/book.md

     return get_finality_delay(state) > MIN_EPOCHS_TO_INACTIVITY_PENALTY
 ```

 If the beacon chain has not managed to finalise a checkpoint for [`MIN_EPOCHS_TO_INACTIVITY_PENALTY`](/part3/config/preset#min_epochs_to_inactivity_penalty) epochs (that is, four epochs), then the chain enters the [inactivity leak](/part3/config/preset#inactivity_penalty_quotient_altair).
-In this mode, penalties for non-participation are heavily increased, with the goal of reducing the proportion of stake controlled by non-particpants, and eventually regaining finality.
+In this mode, penalties for non-participation are heavily increased, with the goal of reducing the proportion of stake controlled by non-participants, and eventually regaining finality.

 |||
 |-|-|